wlawt/IdeaSpace/README.md

 - Spring Security
 - Spring Web

-To install Spring Boot and its dependencies, use this [link]
+To install Spring Boot and its dependencies, use this [link].

 [link]: https://start.spring.io/